fossxo/fossxo-gdd/source/technical-design/prototype.rst

 downloaded game engines from crates.io.
 However, its documentation and design as a loose collection of libraries made it hard to use as a new Rust programmer.

 This was especially true when looking at Piston's examples.
-The examples would do basic tasks like create a window in vastly different ways.
+Different examples would do basic tasks like create a window in vastly different ways leading to confusion on why these tasks needed to be done differently or if one way was preferred over another.

 Because of Piston's complexity it was ruled out for use in FossXO.